CERTCC/SSVC/doc/md_src_files/050_decision-points_1.md

 "Plausible" sketches should account for widely deployed network and host-based defenses.
 Liveness of Internet-connected services means quite a few overlapping things [@bano2018scanning], and for most vulnerabilities just because a port is open does not automatically mean that reconnaissance, weaponization, and delivery are automatable.
 Furthermore, just because two hosts are misconfigured to have expose a vulnerable service while 2 million are properly configured does not make discovery of the service automatable.
 Recall, as discussed in in [Reasoning Steps Forward](#reasoning-steps-forward), the analyst should consider *credible* effects based on *known* use cases of the software system in order to be pragmatic about scope and providing values to decision points.

 ### Value Density

-[*Value Density*](#value-density) is described as diffuse or concentrated:
+[*Value Density*](#value-density) is described as *diffuse* or *concentrated* based on the resources that the adversary will gain control over with a single exploitation event:

   - [*diffuse*](#value-density): The system that contains the vulnerable component has limited resources.
 That is, the resources that the adversary will